 As a diner, I strive to choose restaurants that support my beliefs and eating responsibly in relation to the environment, the freshness of the produce and supporting local producers.
 Demanding fresh raspberries in the middle of December in London, being imported all the way from Chile leaves carbon footprints and you are paying so much more just to get that.
 Why not use the extra $$ to support local producers to ensure the freshest products, good quality and sustainable methods used to run a farm and the kitchen.

-I am also interested in projects like Slowfood (Italy) to preserve and safegguard traditional / hand made food products that may not survive in the current world where economies of scale is the main goal in churning out food products.
 I wished there will be a ‘Slow Food’ wave in Malaysia especially the Orang Asli culinary heritage that many of us even Malaysians are not really aware of.
+There is so much to explore from a culinary perspective – back to our roots.

 So there you go.
 I hope you find this an interesting read as much as I find it fun to share and write about.
 You are welcome to contact me by email – yoonsyATyahooDOTcom if you have a question or want to reproduce any of my posts or copy the photos.